-1. Changes in the Tourism Sector as we recover from COVID-19
+1. Changes in the tourism sector as we recover from COVID-19

 This will see a continued reliance on domestic tourism.
-Uncertainty on international tourism will impact our economy, with opportunities such as cruise ships no longer being on the short-term horizon.
+Uncertainty around international tourism will impact our economy, with opportunities such as cruise ships no longer being on the short-term horizon.